The One and Only (Gladys Knight & the Pips album)

-The One and Only is the eighteenth studio album recorded by the American R&B group Gladys Knight & the Pips, released in August 1978 on the Buddah label.
+The One and Only is an album by the American musical group Gladys Knight & the Pips, released in August 1978 on the Buddah label.
 It was their eighth and final album recorded for Buddah.

-The first single, "Sorry Doesn't Always Make It Right", was released in late 1977 and peaked at #24 on the R&B singles chart.
+The first single, "Sorry Doesn't Always Make It Right", was released in late 1977 and peaked at No. 24 on the R&B singles chart.
 Three more singles were released, including the title song, "The One and Only", "Come Back and Finish What You Started" and "It's a Better Than Good Time".
-They only achieved moderate success on the charts, with "It's a Better Than Good Time" reaching #16 on the R&B chart and "Come Back and Finish What You Started" peaking at #15 on the UK Singles Chart.
-None of the singles made the Billboard Hot 100.
+They only achieved moderate success on the charts, with "It's a Better Than Good Time" reaching No. 16 on the R&B chart and "Come Back and Finish What You Started" peaking at No. 15 on the UK Singles Chart.